 Beacons surf spot is actually Leucadia State Beach but, everyone calls it Beacons.
 Once you arrive at the parking lot for Beacons surfing, you’ll be lucky to find a spot in the lot.
 There’s also street parking right in front but more than likely, you’ll have to park on one of the cross streets a block or two in either direction.
 It’s a crowded little cranny up there.

 Once you are parked; follow the winding path down to the beach.
 Find out what it’s like surfing Beacons beach in the next section.

-Update on Beacons Bluff Failure: Unfortunately, this beloved Encinitas break experienced a tragedy.
+May 6th 2022 – Unfortunately, this beloved Encinitas break experienced a tragedy.
 Overnight, during the early hours of May 6th 2022 – the nature trail leading down to the break collapsed in a section of the trail.
 Fortunately, no one was hurt.
 However, this Beacons bluff failure has resulted in both the trail and parking access above to close.
 The city has commented and plans to monitor and evaluate the landslide area for future instability over the next 30 to 90 days.
 That coupled with reconstruction plans means that his switchback trail could be closed for a long time.

 However, the silver lining in this recent Beacons bluff failure is that the wave will be far less crowded.
 Without direct beach access, it will be a longer trek to surf this wave.
 Beach access to Beacons will be available through either the stairs to the North at Grandview or to the South at Stone Steps beach.